juleshenry/Airscales/README.md

 ## Arescales

+A•re•cales: A taxonomic order within the clade commelinids – the palms.
+Arescales: A bird's eye view of real estate.

 <p align="center">
-A real estate analytics calculator built in Python (React website pending!)
+A real estate analytics dashboard built in Python (React website pending!)
 </p>

 <p align="center">